surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ## Select Layout

-   <b>Layout formats are categorized in 2 ways,**
+   <b>Layout formats are categorized in 2 ways,</b>

-- **Flow Layout** This layout is provided with a scroll bar option to define your layout appropriately.
+- <b>Flow Layout</b> This layout is provided with a scroll bar option to define your layout appropriately.

 - **Grid (Fixed) Layout** All the reports in this layout will fit into single screen.